JetBrains/teamcity-documentation/topics/build-agent-configuration.md

 >If more than one build agent is hosted on the same machine, different ports must be assigned to them via the `ownPort` property in the `buildAgent.properties` file of every agent.

+### Build Agent IP Address

-The IP address used by TeamCity server to connect to the build agent is automatically detected by the server when the agent first connects to TeamCity, unless the ownAddress property is defined.
-If the machine has several network interfaces, automatic detection may fail and it is recommended to specify the `ownAddress` property:
+The IP address used by TeamCity server to connect to the build agent is automatically detected by the server when the agent first connects to TeamCity, unless the `ownAddress` property is defined.
+If the machine has several network interfaces, automatic detection may fail.
+In this case, it is recommended to specify the `ownAddress` property:

 ```Shell
 ownAddress=<own IP address or server-accessible domain name>